Doctor in Shree Srinivasa Uro Care

 Once a person has been diagnosed with a kidney stone, this issue can recur.
 Treatment for kidney stones depends on the type of stones, size and location.
 In most cases, medication is prescribed to help break the stone down into smaller parts so that it can pass through urine.
 In extreme cases, surgery may be required.
 If not treated in time, it can cause severe pain, bloody urine, UTIs that can further lead to kidney failure and reduced kidney functioning.

 Kidney stones can be prevented by drinking plenty of fluids and making a few dietary changes.
 Ideally, a person should have a minimum of 8-10 glasses of water a day.
 If you have a high risk of developing any type of kidney stones, reduce your sodium consumption and the amount of meat eaten.
+In case you have a concern or query you can always consult an expert & get answers to your questions!

 The urologic system includes all problems related to the urinary system including the kidneys, bladder, ureters, urethra, and the prostate.
 These problems could range from trauma, injury, inflammation, infections, and muscular problems like overactive bladder, prostate hypertrophy, sexual disorders (candidiasis, erectile dysfunction, etc.), tumors or overgrowths, infections of any part along the entire tract, and even erectile dysfunction.